 Your household bills may also change in your new property.
 If you are buying a flat, for example, there may be management or service fees.
-These can be thousands of pounds.
-Find out as much as you can about what they will be before you buy.
+These can be thousands of pounds each year.
+Find out what they will be before you buy.

-Your heating and power bills may be different if you move to a larger property, or it uses a different kind of power.
-If you move to a different area your Council Tax bill may vary - it could be considerably more for a property in the same band.
+Your heating and power bills may be different if you move to a larger property.
+If you move to a different area your Council Tax bill (or Rates in Northern Ireland) could be considerably more for a property in the same band.